sennaBruno/Currency-Reduction-Calculator/README.md

 ## Project Overview

 The application fetches exchange rate data, caches it, and serves it through a set of APIs.
-It includes features like API client throttling and configurable cache TTL.
+It includes features like API client throttling, configurable cache TTL, and calculation history persistence.

 ## Getting Started